One Pot Chicken Chow Mein Recipe

 Just enter your email and get it sent to your inbox.
 You’ll also get new recipes and a free monthly menu plan!

-• Oil: I use canola oil for gently cooking the chicken and veggies, but you could substitute any oil you prefer.
-Just make sure it has a reasonably high smoke point—you don’t want to ruin the flavor of a more delicate oil.
-Sesame oil is a common choice, but has a strong flavor so I would recommend just using a little for finishing.
+• Oil: I use canola oil to gently cook the chicken and veggies, but you could substitute any oil you prefer.
+Just make sure it has a reasonably high smoke point, like vegetable oil or avocado oil.
+Sesame oil is a common choice, but it has a strong flavor, so I recommend just using a little for finishing.

-• Chicken: Breasts are my go-to, but chicken thighs would also be fine.
-They should be boneless and cut into cubes.
+• Chicken: Boneless, skinless chicken breasts are my go-to, but chicken thighs would also be fine.
+You could also use chopped rotisserie chicken and sauté it along with the veggies.

 • Fresh Vegetables: Red bell pepper, snap peas, shredded cabbage (or coleslaw mix), and matchstick carrots are a colorful and easy combination.
-However, feel free to substitute your favourites!
+However, feel free to substitute your favorites!

-• Garlic: Freshly minced garlic is my favorite, but garlic powder is also fine.
+• Garlic: Freshly minced garlic is my favorite, but garlic powder is also fine — use about ½ teaspoon to substitute.

 • Ginger: Again, I like to use minced fresh ginger, but the recipe will still be super tasty with powdered ginger.